ImranAhmed/fastapi-hello-world/README.md

 ---

 For more information on how to use FastAPI, visit the [official FastAPI documentation](https://fastapi.tiangolo.com/).

+## 🐞 Debugging

+For instructions on how to debug the FastAPI application using VSCode, please refer to the [DEBUG.md](DEBUG.md) file.

 By following these steps, you can ensure that new developers use the correct Python version for your project.